National Sheep Association

 The National Sheep Association (NSA) is the trade association in the UK for sheep farming.

 The Association is funded by its membership of sheep farmers and its activities involve it in every aspect of the sheep industry.

 History

 It was formed in 1892 as the National Sheep Breeders Association.
 In 1969 it changed to its present name.
 It was initially established to facilitate communication between progressive breeders and improve sheep breeding management as well as provide a unified voice for the sheep industry.

+The association is a registered charity.

 Structure

 It is situated near the Three Counties Crossroads of the B4208 and Hanley Road (B4209) near Hanley Swan, opposite Langdale Wood, specifically in the north-east corner of the Three Counties Showground.
 It receives no government funding.